 Support Is Key

-For many of us, support systems extend themselves to those of whom we trust and keep vast amounts of company, such as those within our immediate living sphere.
-Having loved ones supportively and empathetically lean into our journeys supports accountability and helps cast an illuminating hue on our soul’s deepest drives for pursuing the recovery path.
+For many of us, support systems extend themselves to those of whom we trust and keep vast amounts of company.
+Such as those within our immediate living sphere.
+Having loved ones lean into our journeys with empathy supports accountability.
+And it helps cast an illuminating hue on our soul’s deepest drives for pursuing the recovery path.

 Knowledge Is Power